A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Extension of Coding Scheme

-Recall that encoders $1$ and $2$ decode $W_{1(l-1)}$ and $W_{2(l-1)}$, respectively, from $\mathbf{Y}_l$ at the end of block $l$.
-They then cooperate in block $(l+1)$ to resolve the residual uncertainty of the decoder about $(W_{1(l-1)},W_{2(l-1)})$.
-The above coding scheme reduces the graph of independent messages in Figure \ref{fig:three_stage}(a) to an effective graph of perfectly correlated messages of Figure \ref{fig:three_stage}(c) over two blocks, going through an intermediate step - the correlated message graph of Figure \ref{fig:three_stage}(b).
 We can extend the coding scheme by thinning the fully-connected graph to the perfectly correlated graph over \emph{three} blocks, i.e., going through two intermediate steps with progressively thinner graphs in each step.
 This yields a potentially larger rate region, as described below.
+Let the rate pair $(R_1,R_2)$ lie outside the region of Theorem \ref{thm:macfb_better}.
+Consider the transmission of message pair $(W_{1l}, W_{2l})$ through $(\mathbf{X}_{1l},\mathbf{X}_{2l})$ in block $l$.